First time users

 - Use the sliders to modify your Shape as you like

 Get more detailed from the Appearance Sliders Help page…

-Important: In some cases you may want to modify the Avastar character beyond what you can do with the Avastar Shape Sliders:
+Important: In some cases you may want to modify (edit) the Avastar character meshes.
+For example when you want to …

 - Create a tiny or a giant.